-The requirement in 4.11.6 is intended to reduce the possible risk of strangulation that might be caused by toys on a cord fixed across, for example a crib.
+The requirement in 4.11.6 (crib gyms and similar toys) is intended to reduce the possible risk of strangulation that might be caused by toys on a cord fixed across, for example a crib.
 If a child is trying to stand up in the crib, it might be entangled by the cord which could form a loop around the neck or the child could fall with his/her throat across it.

-The purpose of the requirements in 4.11.7 is to prevent the user of a toy kite suffering electric shock from a toy kite which comes in contact with overhead power lines.
+The purpose of the requirements in 4.11.7 (cords, strings and lines for flying toys) is to prevent the user of a toy kite suffering electric shock from a toy kite which comes in contact with overhead power lines.
 They also highlight the danger of flying a toy kite in thunderstorms.